Physical Therapy Guide to Knee Pain

 How Can a Physical Therapist Help Before & After Surgery?

-Your physical therapist, in consultation with your surgeon, will be able to tell you how much activity you can do depending on the type of knee surgery (such as total knee replacement) you undergo.
-Your therapist and surgeon also might have you participate in physical therapy prior to surgery to increase your strength and motion.
-This can sometimes help with recovery after surgery.
+Your physical therapist, working together with your surgeon, will be able to tell you how much activity you can do.
+Activities allowed will depend on the type of knee surgery (such as total knee replacement) you undergo.
+Your physical therapist and surgeon also may recommend physical therapy before surgery to increase your strength and motion.
+Physical therapy before surgery can sometimes help with recovery following surgery.

-Following surgery, your physical therapist will design a personalized rehabilitation program for you and help you gain the strength, movement, and endurance you need to return to performing the daily activities you did before.
+After surgery, your physical therapist will design a personalized rehabilitation program for you.
+They will help you regain the strength, movement, and endurance you need to return to the daily activities that you did before.